Worlaby

 Worlaby is a village and civil parish in North Lincolnshire, England, 6 mi south-west from Barton-Upon-Humber and 5 mi north-east from Brigg.
 The population of the civil parish at the 2011 census was 547.
 It lies on the B1204, and to the east of the River Ancholme.
-It is one of the five Low Villages – South Ferriby, Horkstow, Saxby All Saints, Bonby, and Worlaby – between Brigg and the River Humber, named so because of their position below the northern edge of the Lincolnshire Wolds.
+It is one of the five Low Villages – South Ferriby, Horkstow, Saxby All Saints, Bonby, and Worlaby – between Brigg and the Humber estuary, named so because of their position below the northern edge of the Lincolnshire Wolds.
 Worlaby was part of the Glanford district, a part of the former county of Humberside between 1974 and 1996.
 Before that it was in the North Lindsey division of Lindsey, Lincolnshire.

 History

 According to A Dictionary of British Place Names, Worlaby derives from a combination of an Old English person name and Old Scandinavian 'by', meaning "a farmstead or a village of a man called Wulfric".